DanyAAD90/openweathermap/README.md

 ### Docker

 Before starting the task related to Docker, I had to perform the following actions.\
-On my localhost I created eficode folder.\
+On my localhost I created x folder.\
 In`~/x/weatherapp/frontend` and `~/x/weatherapp/backend` I used command:\
 `npm i && npm start`.\
 Then in `~/x/weatherapp/frontend` and `~/x/weatherapp/backend` I created `Dockerfile's` and `do` files as script to create docker.\